40 Weight Loss Tips for Women Over 40

 Adding a leg day to your workouts can help you tone up your lower half and make it easier to shave off unwanted weight.
 Not only will increasing your muscle tone help you burn more calories, research conducted at Chungnam National University suggests that individuals with more muscle tone in their lower bodies have a lower risk of falls and fractures that may keep them from getting adequate exercise for months, if not years.
 A study published in Gerontology also suggests that strong legs are a good indicator of the strength of another important muscle: your brain.

-Hitting the pool is a great way to get your body into the best shape of your life, no matter what your age.
+Hitting the pool is a great way to get your body into the best shape of your life, no matter your age.
 A 155-pound woman can expect to burn nearly 500 calories an hour swimming at a relatively leisurely pace, adding another 200 calories to that number by doing some faster laps.
 For women over 40, low-impact exercises, like swimming, are particularly beneficial, thanks to the limited wear-and-tear they cause on joints, making it less likely an overuse injury will keep you benched.

 Stick to a Schedule